 Making ragda or masala puri curry

-- take soaked peas in the cooker and add 2 medium size potatoes, salt, and 3 cups water. pressure cook for 5 whistles on medium flame.
+- take soaked peas in the cooker and add 2 medium size potatoes, salt, and 3 cup of water. pressure cook for 5 whistles on medium flame.

 - when the pressure cooker cools down naturally then open the lid and mash potatoes and some peas slightly.